HUMANITARIAN AND COMPASSIONATE GROUNDS

 This, in turn, means that you have to provide substantial and clear proof of your circumstances.
 These include letters, photographs, official documents medical examinations etc. In judging this proof, the officer must determine what is more possible – that you are telling the truth or that you are embellishing the true nature of things.

-The officer also must decide on the likelihood of extreme hardship should you stay in your home country or forced to come back to it (if you are already in Canada).
+The officer also must decide on the likelihood of extreme hardship should you stay in your home country or be forced to come back to it (if you are already in Canada).

 If you are in Canada already, the officer also determines how well established you are in Canada and how your removal to your home country might cause you undue hardship.